mfansler/TidyGEO/TidyGEO/help_docs/File_Types_Documentation.md

 7. In the `Merge data` > `Saving the data` tab, choose to save the data as "all (zipped)."
 Save it to a location on your computer where you can find it again.

 #### In BRB Array Tools:
-1. Navigate to `Add-ins` > `ArrayTools` > `Import data` > `Data import wizard`
+1. Navigate to `Add-ins` > `ArrayTools` > `Import data` > `General format importer`.
+2. Select "Arrays are saved in a horizontally aligned file."
+3. Select the file you created in the "Assay data" portion of TidyGEO.
+4. Select the number of channels for the samples in your experiment (usually "Single-channel data").
-2. Select the Data Type for your experiment _How do you tell what datatype it is?_
+5. Select the Data Type for your experiment (usually "Affymetrix Probeset-summary data").
+This can be found by navigating to the GEO page for the series and clicking on the _platform_ file that you used (starts with "GPL...").
+6. Select "I would like to use my own gene identifiers file rather than the one from Bioconductor."
+7. Input the first row as the header line and the ID column as the Probe Set ID.
+Each column should represent an array.
+Usually, there is no "detection call" for each array.
+8. Name the folder and the file for the project you are creating.
-3. Select "The expression data are in separate files stored in one folder."
+9. Select "The identifiers are stored in a separate file."
+10. Navigate to the file you created in the "Feature data" portion of TidyGEO.
+11. Match up the column names in your file with the fields in the importer.
+You can find information about the contents of each column on the _platform_ page for your series (starts with "GPL...").
+12. Select "I would like to use these gene identifiers instead of those from the SOURCE database" and select the organism for this series.
+13. For the experiment descriptor file, input the file you made in the "Clinical data" portion of TidyGEO.
+14. Perform any filtering and subsequent analysis according to your research needs.